German consumer confidence remains robust, shrugging off fears of a eurozone recession, a new poll found on Friday.

-Overall, GfK's headline household confidence index was forecast to rise to 7.4 points in December from 7.1 points in November.
+GfK's household confidence index was forecast to rise to 6.5 points in June from 6.2 points in May, a statement said.

 Both economic and income expectations increased and consumers' willingness to spend "impressively held its already high levels".

 The headline consumer confidence reading is based on responses from about 2,000 households regarding their expectations about pay and the economy as a whole in the coming months, as well as their willingness to spend money.